TheDevAnthony/task-tracker/README.md

 ## 🚀 Overview

-`task-cli` lets you add, update, delete, and track tasks directly from the terminal.
+`taskcli` lets you add, update, delete, and track tasks directly from the terminal.
 All data is stored locally in a readable `tasks.json` file — no setup or dependencies needed.

 ## ✨ Features